 Complete Cat Ear Cleaning Guide

 Healthy cats generally keep their ears clean through self-grooming.
 However, some cats need occasional ear cleaning, and all cat owners should know how to recognize ear problems.
-This guide covers when and how to clean your cat's ears safely.
+This page covers when and how to clean your cat's ears safely.

 Do Cats Need Ear Cleaning?